taying Safe This Summer As A Bicyclist Or Motorcyclist

 During the warm months this summer and going on into the fall, many West Virginia residents will enjoy taking advantage of the nice weather and scenery, traveling by bicycle or motorcycle rather than inside the confines of a car.
 Bicycling can be great exercise, while motorcycling is a refreshing change for motorcycle enthusiasts.
 However, the smaller size and flexible maneuverability of both types of bikes can also put them at greater risk of accidents, particularly during the summer months when more riders are on the road.

-In fact, says Esurance, overall traffic accidents have been greatest during June, July and August, with more than 3,000 fatal accidents during each month in 2012.
+In fact, statistics have shown that overall traffic accidents have often been greatest during June, July and August, with more fatal accidents during those months than others.
 Helmet use and an increase in bikers-especially newer, less experienced bikers-on the roads during the summer can contribute to some of these risks, but drivers of other vehicles play a large part in sharing the roads safely with bicycles and motorcycles.

 Safety Tips For Bikers